sindresorhus/sindresorhus.github.com/source/content/apps/plain-text-editor.md

 It helps you focus on the actual writing, instead of getting distracted with editing and nitpicking.
 [Learn more.](https://writingcooperative.com/how-the-brain-dump-method-can-boost-your-writing-output-881089bb897a)

-#### When I save a file using the popover in the title bar, it always appends `.txt` when I choose a different file extension
+#### When I save a file using the popover in the title bar on macOS, it always appends `.txt` when I choose a different file extension

 This is a macOS bug.
 Instead, save the file from the “File” menu or by pressing <kbd>Command</kbd> + <kbd>S</kbd>.

-#### How can I toggle “Stay on Top” with a keyboard shortcut?
+#### How can I toggle “Stay on Top” with a keyboard shortcut on macOS?

 The keyboard shortcut is listed in the “Window” menu in the menu bar.